luucasmaarques/luucasmaarques/README.md

 ## I am developer turned data scientist who loves leveraging data-driven solutions that make an impact on business and society!

-- 💻 I’m currently searching job as a Data Scientist
+- 💻 I’m currently working with a focus on RPA
 - 📈 I’m constantly learning and improving my skills

 ### Connect with me: